yibozhu45/Software-Security-Test/README.md

 "C++ assert" is a dynamic allocated array program which use assert to test the code

 "Static Analysis" is using Cppcheck and the Clang Static Analyzer to do static analysis on program 'SudokuPuzzleSolver'

+"Unit test with Google test" is using Google test to test a 'Date' program